eliezio/log4j-test/README.md

 ### Misbelief #2: If log4-core older than 2.17 is present in the classpath, then my application is _necessarily_ vulnerable

 This one is more subtle.
-Many applications are based on Spring Boot that by default uses Logback as its logger, but also includes some Log4j modules to bridge the Log4J API to SLF4J/Logback, namely:
+Many applications are based on Spring Boot that, by default, uses Logback as its logger, but also includes some Log4j modules to bridge the Log4J API to SLF4J/Logback, namely:
 - `log4j-to-slf4j`
 - `log4j-api`